SniperGER/Schilder-Generator/README.md

 Schilder-Generator
 ==================

-Open-Source version of the Schilder-Generator for Windows and Mac OS X
+Open-Source version of the Schilder-Generator for Windows